 - Enjoy a cup of coffee or tea while people-watching in one of the city’s many cafes.
 York is home to a large number of cosy cafes, perfect for taking a break from sightseeing.

-So there you have it – ten great destinations for a city break in the UK.
+So there you have it – ten great destinations for city breaks in the UK.
 Whether you’re looking for a city that is rich in history and culture or a city that is full of life and excitement, you’re sure to find what you’re looking for in the UK.
 Start planning your next adventure today!